| ↑↑ Home | ↑ Net & Web |

 Web archiving is still young enough that it is worthwhile to keep up with

-preservation
+digital preservation

-and web archiving
+web archiving

-may be helpful for that.
+may also be

 Advertising is the dark half of any information transmission medium.
 Rather than providing reliable information, it aims to influence and manipulate by exploiting the irrationality of human nature.
 To the researcher, it impedes the search for knowledge by creating background noise and false positives.